 If you have a multi monitor setup at work and a single monitor laptop at home, you can create layouts that are optimized for each machine.

 If you apply a multi-monitor layout on a single-monitor system, the floating windows that you placed on the second monitor will now be hidden behind the Visual Studio window.
 You can bring these windows to the front by pressing Alt + Tab.
 If you later open Visual Studio with multiple monitors, you can restore the windows to their specified positions by re-applying the layout.

 Manage and roam your layouts

-You can remove, rename or reorder your custom layout by choosing Window > Manage Window Layouts.
+You can remove, rename, or reorder your custom layout by choosing Window > Manage Window Layouts.
 If you move a layout, the key binding is automatically adjusted to reflect the new position in the list.
-The bindings cannot be otherwise modified, and so you can store a maximum of 10 layouts at a time.
+The bindings can't be otherwise modified, and so you can store a maximum of 10 layouts at a time.